ju-c/stars/README.md

 ## Python

+- [makinacorpus/django-safedelete](https://github.com/makinacorpus/django-safedelete) - Mask your objects instead of deleting them from your database.
+- [lekjos/django-custom-admin-pages](https://github.com/lekjos/django-custom-admin-pages) - A Django app that allows you to register class-based views to appear in Django admin.
+- [PyCQA/bandit](https://github.com/PyCQA/bandit) - Bandit is a tool designed to find common security issues in Python code.
 - [jazzband/djangorestframework-simplejwt](https://github.com/jazzband/djangorestframework-simplejwt) - A JSON Web Token authentication plugin for the Django REST Framework.
 - [jazzband/django-rest-knox](https://github.com/jazzband/django-rest-knox) - Authentication Module for django rest auth
 - [boto/botocore](https://github.com/boto/botocore) - The low-level, core functionality of boto3 and the AWS CLI.